front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

     * If it's a file you've overridden from Front-Commerce's core, please check in the core how the file changed.
 If it's still used, the `<Route>` components have most likely been replaced with the children property.
 If it's not, it usually means that it is now replaced by a layout.
 If you're not sure, feel free to contact our team.
 We will make sure to make this as painless as possible.
 </details>

-## ID types in GraphQL definitions
+### ID types in GraphQL definitions

 In order to improve consistency of the GraphQL schema accross platforms, we have also made some changes to the GraphQL schema.

 All ids now leverage the `ID` type instead of being `Int` or `String`.
-This will allow better compatibility across platforms since depending on the platform it can either be an `Int` or a `String` but shouldn't affect the final behavior of your components.
+This will allow better compatibility across platforms since `ID` allow for `Int` or `String` values as identifiers.
+It shouldn't affect the final behavior of your components.
 If you had some in your own schemas, we suggest to also convert them to `ID`.

 The only thing that you need to make sure of is to run `npm run lint` on your project.
 This should allow you to see errors on overridden GraphQL files.